ksanislo/tmuxinator/README.md

 You should also set the global option "Unfocused terminal background color" to 90-95% to make it more visible which active pane you're looking at in tmux.

 Title bars and scroll bars are automatically switched into overlays when in tmux mode, and checkboxes to enable the same mode for non-tmux mode is avalible in the profile settings under the relevent tabs.
 The reason for this change is that tmux mode works best when everything falls nicely on a a character grid.
-This is probably a solvable problem down the road, but the added complexity of allowing variable width window chrome was more than i wanted to deal with at the moment.
+This is probably a solvable problem down the road, but the added complexity of allowing variable width window chrome was more than I wanted to deal with at the moment.

 Window sizes should nicely follow tmux server direction, so you can use the normal `tmux` commands as you would expect. but there may still be bugs here or there.
-If you do find something broken that hasn't been reported already, feel free to make a ticket and preferably include the --debug output from a short session showing the problem occur.
+If you do find something broken that hasn't been reported already, feel free to make a ticket and preferably include the --debug output from a short session showing the problem occuring.

 Enjoy!